mackworth/cTiVo/wiki/Advanced-Topics.md

 - Movie title with matching year suffix
 - Movie title without year suffix
 - theMovieDB artwork (if enabled and available)
-- cTiVo icon (if enabled)
 - Initial frame from video

-Especiallly if you use these facilities, consider giving back to theTVDB and theMovieDB by entering
+Especiallly if you use these facilities, consider giving back to theTVDB and theMovieDB by entering any missing information into their systems, including appropriate artwork!

 # Manual TiVos

 Normally, cTiVo discovers TiVos on the local network automatically using a network technology called BonJour.
-Normally this will work fine, but if you need to enter a TiVo address manually or wish to access your TiVos remotely, you'll need to enter their information here.
-Simply use the Edit>Edit Manual TiVos menu item.
-This will show any TiVos you've previously entered.
+Normally this will work fine, but if you need to enter a TiVo address manually or wish to access your TiVos remotely, you'll need to enter their information with the Edit>Edit Manual TiVos menu item.
+This will show any TiVos you've previously seen or entered.
 Use the + button to add a new one, or the - button to delete one.
 If you'd like to temporarily delete one, just uncheck the "Enabled" button.
 You can get the TiVo's current local IP address from its Networks and Settings screen, although this may change over time, especially when your TiVo is restarted.
-For the local network, you should always use the ports provided (80/443)
+For the local network, you should always use the ports provided (80/443/1413)

 ![](Images/cTiVoManualTivosScreen.png)

-Interestingly, you may also be able to use cTiVo remotely, although this can take considerable network ability and patience.
+Interestingly, you may also be able to use cTiVo remotely, although this can take some network ability and patience.
 Patience both in the sense of trial and error as well as in the upload bandwidth available on your connection to the Internet.
 You will need to set your router to pass external accesses to your main IP address through to your TiVo.
 As you may be doing this for other devices as well, we also let you adjust the ports cTiVo uses to match whatever port mapping you're doing in your router.
 If you didn't understand this paragraph so far, then you probably shouldn't be doing this.
+You'll need to map the three ports (80/443/1413) to make this work.
 Note that whether this violates your terms of service with your cable company, TiVo Inc, your internet provider, any random film studio in Hollywood, or anybody else is entirely up to you.

 # Edit Channels

 With the transition to H.264 by many cable companies, TiVo requires the use of Transport Stream to download an H.264 video.
 While Transport Stream can also be used for MPEG2 videos, this seems to be less reliable.
 Thus cTiVo tracks which channels seem to require H.264.
 While this process is automatic, this screen allows you to see what's happening and control it if desired.
-These channels will get filled in as you download shows in Progressive Stream (PS) mode, depending on whether or we see the characteristic failure of no video, just audio in the downloaded file.
+These channels will get filled in as you download shows, based on whether or we see the characteristic failure of H.264 over Progressive Stream of no video, just audio in the downloaded file.
 ![](Images/cTiVoChannelsScreen.png)

 First, you can simply turn on Transport Stream for all downloads with the control at the top.